The robustness condition for general disordered discrete time crystals, and subspace-thermal DTCs from phase transitions between different n-tuple DTCs: Proof for the robust gap

-where we absorb the $T$ in effective Hamiltonians for simplicity.
-It has been shown in the supplemental material of Ref.~\cite{else2016floquet} that any $T$-periodic local perturbation of the Floquet Hamiltonian can be transformed into the local perturbation on the Floquet operator in the form of $U_{F}^{(n)}(\lambda)=U_{F}^{(n)}(0)e^{-i\lambda V}\equiv e^{-i H_{\rm eff}}e^{-i\lambda V}$, where the $U_{F}^{(n)}(\lambda)$ is the perturbed Floquet operator and $V$ remains local.
-The statement is true because $U_F$ consists of a finite time evolution of local Hamiltonians, or equivalently, $U_F$ can be transformed into a finite-depth quantum circuit.
-The change of the quasi-energies is then the change of the spectrum of $H_{\rm eff}$ in the presence of the local perturbation $\lambda V$.
-To characterize the locality of the $V$ for our $n$-DTC model, it is convenient to introduce the concept of unit locality $K_u$.
-Suppose $V$ is $K$-local and can be written as
+where we absorb the factor $T$ in the effective Hamiltonian for simplicity.
+It has been shown in the supplemental material of Ref.~\cite{else2016floquet} that any $T$-periodic local perturbation of the Floquet Hamiltonian can be transformed into the local perturbation on the Floquet operator in the form of $U_{F}(\lambda)=U_0e^{-i\lambda V}\equiv e^{-i H_{\rm eff}}e^{-i\lambda V}$, where the $U_{F}(\lambda)$ is the perturbed Floquet operator and $V$ remains local.
+The statement is true because $U_0(t)$ consists of a finite time evolution of local Hamiltonians, or equivalently, $U_0$ can be transformed into a finite-depth quantum circuit.
+In this case, we expect that $U_0$ satisfies some Lieb-Robinson bound.
+As long as $T$ is finite and not too long, the spreading of $V$ from the original $\hat{V}(t)$ will remain local.